rimads/avey-dpa/README.md

 > [!NOTE]
 > Licenses in subdirectories take precedence over the repository license for their respective subdirectories, and licenses in individual files take precedence over the subdirectory license for their respective files.

 All the model checkpoints trained during this work are available on [HuggingFace](https://huggingface.co/collections/avey-ai/dont-pay-attention-68454fb98666af07b6adf429).
-Base and instruct-tuned preview versions of Avey-1 based on the models trained as a part of this work, which you can try out are available [here](https://huggingface.co/collections/avey-ai/avey-1-research-preview-684594455dc52c40017b3ffa).
+Base and instruct-tuned preview versions of Avey-1 which you can try out are available [here](https://huggingface.co/collections/avey-ai/avey-1-research-preview-684594455dc52c40017b3ffa).

 ## Requirements